2023 Read with Jenna Book Club List: The Best Books Ranked

 Valentine by Elizabeth Wetmore

-April 2021 Read with Jenna Book Club List Pick
+April 2021 Read with Jenna Book Club Pick

-I don’t want to say I loved this book, because the subject matter is gritty and dark, and yet I found myself enjoying it deeply.⁣ I loved the unconventional friendships and the stark look at racist double standards in equal measure.⁣
+I don’t want to say I loved this book, because the subject matter is gritty and dark, yet I enjoyed it deeply.⁣ I loved the unconventional friendships and the stark look at racist double standards in equal measure.⁣

-When 14-year-old, Hispanic, Gloria is raped by an older white man, the town of Odessa reacts strongly.
-Many people take one side, few take the other. ⁣ This story is dark but filled with hope.
+When an older white man rapes 14-year-old, Hispanic, Gloria, the town of Odessa reacts strongly.
+Many people take one side and few take the other. ⁣ This story is dark but filled with hope.
 I connected to many of the characters and their struggles.
-It’s set in 1976, but quite honestly it reads very true today.⁣
+It’s a book set in the 70s, but quite honestly it reads very true today.⁣

 A Woman is no Man